lightarrow/lightarrow/README.md

 - 👋 Hi, I’m @lightarrow
 - 👀 I’m interested in Solving Problems
-- 🌱 I’m currently thinking about trees.
+- 🌱 I’m currently thinking about automation
 - 📫 How to reach me

 <!---